 - Make breathing easier.
 People with respiratory problems, such as chronic bronchitis or emphysema, will notice a difference in the quality of air inside their vehicle.
 You don’t have to have a severe illness to notice a difference.
 When there is clean air, there is clean air.

 - Reduce bacteria.
 Do you ever have a year where you are constantly getting sick, just one time after another?
 You may never think your car would have something to do with it.
-If so, you’d be wrong: The average American spends 293 hoursin their car in one year.
-That’s a lot of build up of bacteria if you don’t get a regular cleaning.
+If so, you’d be wrong.
+The average American spends 293 hours in their car in one year.
+That’s a lot of build up of bacteria if you don’t give your car a regular cleaning.

 - Reduce odor.
 Most car air purifiers have been shown to reduce cigarette odors, pet odors, food odors, new car smell, etc. Ionic purifiers have shown the most improvement in odor elimination versus the HEPA systems.